stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

 - Scroll down to "Workflow permissions" and select "Read and write permissions".
 - Click "Save" at the bottom of the page.

+!!! warning "GitHub repo token weirdness"
+    GitHub have been making a lot of changes to the workflow token authorisation recently, and a few people have noticed some bugs where the workflow permissions aren't updated even though the setting has been changed.
+This shouldn't happen to you, but if it does, try renaming the repository to something else - this should fix the problem.
+Yes, it is weird.

 That's it!
 Commit that and push it up, and you should see your image pushed up to your container registry.

 Take a look at your repository now.
 You should see something new under the "Packages" section, underneath "Releases":